 Step-10: Leave it for 1-2 days.

-Your natural homemade charcoal is ready!
+Your natural homemade lump charcoal is ready now!

 In the direct method, first, you have to start creating a small fire in the container.
 Never become too excited and jump for a massive fireball.
 After you’ve made the modest fire, add the woods into the container.

 Remember that once the fire is started to get going, you have to restrict the airflow.
-It is the time when you have to let the wood to dry out.
+It is the time when you have to let the wood dry out.
 And after it happens, cut off the airflow altogether.

 Leave them for a day so that the impurities get entirely vanished, and you’re all done!

 Indirect methods require a huge bonfire, and which is risky and pollutive as well.
-It also makes no sense because you need to burn kerosene or propane twice as much amount as of the charcoal you’re going to prepare.
+It also makes no sense because you need to burn kerosene or propane twice as much as the charcoal you’re going to prepare.

-Hardwood VS Softwood for Making Lump Charcoal
+Hardwood Vs Softwood Which Is Best For Making Lump Charcoal

-Usually, the most common and used type of wood for making lump charcoals is Hardwood.
+Usually, the most common and used type of wood for making lump charcoal is Hardwood.
 However, many people sometimes wonder what will happen if they use Softwood instead of the regular one?
 Will it make a difference?

 However, that isn’t the case with Hardwoods.
 That is why it is the only type of wood that is preferable for preparing an ideal quality of lump charcoal.

 This wood is very popular all over the US.
-It has a sugary effect on the food and best for beef, chicken and pork.
+It has a sugary effect on the food and is best for beef, chicken and pork.
 However, you can also do a little experiment with seafood and veggies as well, and there’s no chance you would get disappointed.

 Amongst all the fruitwoods, cherry has the sweetest profile.
 As a result, it has the capability to make beef, lamb, chicken, pork and salmon as perfectly cooked as possible with a delicious smoky feeling.